 The School Intervention Program at Cincinnati Children's Hospital Medical Center has been helping sensitize schools to the needs of children with cancer since 1979.
 As one of the first of its kind in the country, the program has received national and international recognition for the innovative efforts in reintegrating children with chronic illness back into the classroom.

-Over time, the School Intervention Program has expanded and now serves students with cancer, blood diseases, traumatic brain injuries and complex heart disease.
+Over time, the School Intervention Program has expanded and now serves students with cancer, blood diseases, and traumatic brain injuries.
 The SIP team offers services to students actively receiving treatment and those students who have completed treatment, yet might be experiencing difficulties in school.

-School intervention coordinators are the link between the family, the school and the child's medical team.
-School intervention coordinators work closely with the child's teachers to provide staff and peers with information about the child's diagnosis and assist with obtaining the required school services for the child.
+School intervention specialists are the link between the family, the school and the child's medical team.
+School intervention specialists work closely with the child's teachers to provide staff and peers with information about the child's diagnosis and assist with obtaining the required school services for the child.

 The three main program objectives of the School Intervention Program include:

-"We value all of the time and effort that [our school intervention coordinator] has put forth to help us.
+"We value all of the time and effort that [our school intervention specialist] has put forth to help us.
 Without her intervention, Adam would not be where he is today in his academics."

 "I am certain Aaron would not have been as successful in his school career had it not been for the early and continued support of the school intervention staff at Cincinnati Children's."